vaiish371/tp/docs/UserGuide.md

 ### 2.4.3 Setting Assignment Grade : `set assignment grade`

-This command allows you to set the grade of a student after you have graded his/her assignment.
+The `set assigment grade` command allows you to set the grade of a student after you have graded their assignment.
-If a grade had previously been set, the grade for the student will be updated with the new grade.
+If a grade had been set previously, the grade for the student will be updated.

 Format: `set assignment grade /a ASSIGNMENT_NAME /s STUDENT_NAME /g GRADE`